 The Bond Resolution may not be modified or amended in any respect subsequent to the initial issuance of the Bonds, except as provided in and in accordance with and subject to the provisions of the Bond Resolution.
 Cascade has reserved the right to make certain amendments to the Bond Resolution without the consent of or notice to the Registered Owners, subject to certain conditions.
-The conditions include delivery to Cascade and the Registrar of an opinion of Bond Counsel stating that the supplemental resolution is authorized or permitted by the Bond Resolution and, upon the execution and delivery thereof, will be valid and binding upon Cascade in accordance with its terms and will not adversely affect the exclusion from gross income for federal income tax purposes of interest on the Bonds or materially adversely affect the security of the Registered Owner of any Parity Bond then outstanding.
-See Appendix B - "FORM OF BOND RESOLUTION," Section 22.
+The conditions include delivery to Cascade and the Registrar of an opinion of Bond Counsel stating that the supplemental resolution is authorized or permitted by the Bond Resolution and, upon the execution and delivery thereof, will be valid and binding upon Cascade in accordance with its terms and will not materially adversely affect the security of the Registered Owner of any Parity Bond then outstanding.
+See Appendix B - "FORM OF BOND RESOLUTION," Section 21.

 Cascade has covenanted in the Bond Resolution that it will not permit the Joint Agreement to be modified or amended in any respect subsequent to the initial issuance of the Bonds, except as consistent with and subject to the provisions of the Bond Resolution.
 Cascade may amend the Joint Agreement without the consent of or notice to the Registered Owners for certain purposes, subject to certain conditions.
-The conditions include delivery to Cascade and the Registrar of an opinion of Bond Counsel, stating that the amendment is authorized or permitted by the Bond Resolution and will not adversely affect the exclusion from gross income for federal income tax purposes of interest on the Bonds.
-Cascade has further agreed that it will not amend provisions of the Joint Agreement that eliminate or materially diminish certain obligations of the Members, without the prior written consent of each Registered Owner of each Parity Bond at the time outstanding, See Appendix B - "FORM OF BOND RESOLUTION," Section 23.
+The conditions include delivery to Cascade and the Registrar of an opinion of Bond Counsel, stating that the amendment is authorized or permitted by the Bond Resolution.
+Cascade has further agreed that it will not amend provisions of the Joint Agreement that eliminate or materially diminish certain obligations of the Members, without the prior written consent of each Registered Owner of each Parity Bond at the time outstanding, See Appendix B - "FORM OF BOND RESOLUTION," Section 22.